 There are two specific classes included in the settlement.
 Class members may belong to one or both of the classes:

-- TCPA “STOP” class: Individuals residing in the United States who received more than one text message on their cellular phone from Kaiser, within any 12-month period between Jan.
+- TCPA “stop” class: Individuals residing in the United States who received more than one text message on their cellular phone from Kaiser within any 12-month period between Jan.
 21, 2021, and Aug.
-20, 2025.
+20, 2025

-- FTSA “STOP” class: Individuals in Florida who received more than one text message on their cellular phone from Kaiser, within any 12-month period between Jan.
+- FTSA “stop” class: Individuals in Florida who received more than one text message on their cellular phone from Kaiser within any 12-month period between Jan.
 21, 2021, and Aug.
 20, 2025.

-- The text messages were received after the individual texted Kaiser with the message “stop,” at least 15 days prior to the text message sent by Kaiser.
+- The class members must have received the text message(s) after they texted Kaiser with the message “stop” at least 15 days prior to text message(s).

 How much is the class action payout?